 Favorite TV shows: The voices in my head are too loud to keep the TV on.

 Favorite food: Organic whole foods, your grocery store is selling you poison.

-Favorite drink: Local Crafts, Samuel Adams seasonal wares, and one Mr. James Beam.
+Favorite drink: Local Crafts and one Mr. James Beam.

 Final Thoughts: Keep sending those demos and indie releases!
 I love hearing from new bands who believe in their craft, you guys are what keeps the scene alive.
 No guarantees that it’ll get a review, but everything gets a listen.